Humayun Azad

-Humayun Azad (28 April 1947 – 12 August 2004) was a Bangladeshi poet, novelist, short-story writer, critic, linguist, columnist and professor of Dhaka University.
+Humayun Azad (Note: /bn/.) (হুমায়ুন আজাদ, /bn/; 28 April 1947 – 12 August 2004) was a Bangladeshi poet, novelist, short-story writer, critic, linguist, columnist and professor of Dhaka University.
 He wrote more than 70 titles.
 He was awarded the Bangla Academy Literary Award in 1986 for his contributions to Bengali linguistics.
 In 2012, the government of Bangladesh honored him with Ekushey Padak posthumously for his contributions to Bengali literature.

 Early life and education

 Azad was born as Humayun Kabir on 28 April 1947 in Rarhikhal village in Bikrampur which village is now under the Sreenagar sub-district of Munshiganj district.
 Notable scientist Jagadish Chandra Bose was born in the same village.
 He passed the secondary examination from Sir Jagadish Chandra Basu Institute in 1962 and higher secondary examination from Dhaka College in 1964.
 He earned BA and MA degrees in Bengali language and literature from the University of Dhaka in 1967 and 1968 respectively.
-He obtained his PhD in linguistics submitting his thesis titled "Pronominalisation in Bangla" from the University of Edinburgh in 1976.
+He obtained his PhD in linguistics submitting his thesis titled "Pronominalization in Bengali" from the University of Edinburgh in 1976.
 Azad changed his surname from Kabir to Azad on 28 September 1988 by the magistrate of Narayanganj District.

 Career

-Azad started his career in 1969 by joining the Chittagong College.
+Azad started his career as a teacher in 1969 by joining the Chittagong College.
 He joined the University of Chittagong as a lecturer on 11 February 1970 and Jahangirnagar University in December.
 He was appointed as an associate professor of Bengali at the University of Dhaka on 1 November 1978 and got promoted to the post of professor in 1986.